zyzdev/dismissible_carousel_viewpager/README.md

 `dismissible_carousel_viewpager` provides several kind of animation(`fade out`, `slide out`, `scale` and `circular hide`) to make dismissal animation.

-You can combine then to make your own style of dismissal animation.
+You can combine them to make your own style of dismissal animation.

 #### *Note*